notional-finance/contracts/docs/Escrow.md

 - `base`: the base currency
 - `quote`: the quote currency
 - `rateOracle`: the oracle that will give the exchange rate between the two
-- `uniswapPath`: path between uniswap exchanges
-- `haircut`: multiple to apply to the exchange rate that sets the collateralization ratio
+- `buffer`: multiple to apply to the exchange rate that sets the collateralization ratio
+- `rateDecimals`: decimals of precision that the rate oracle uses
+- `mustInvert`: true if the chainlink oracle must be inverted

 ***